If there is one debate that never ends in the sailing world it’s one about sailboats and catamarans. And there are fans on both sides.

 When speaking about safety, the main argument for catamarans is that they are unsinkable.

-Those who love catamarans say that is better capsize than to sink, but another side argues that when you’re capsized, you’re pretty much done.
+Those who love catamarans say that is better to capsize than to sink, but another side argues that when you’re capsized, you’re pretty much done.

 Straightening ability gives a chance to fight with waves.
 Tough arguments on both sides.